Eliso7777/metaTeX/README.md

 # Website

-This code is hosted through a domain, and can be accessed [here](https://tex.botbox.dev)
+This code is always running, and can be accessed [here](https://tex.botbox.dev)

 # Github